 MantID contains only the data needed to associate the specimens to their images, such as taxa and collection repository, and to provide an organized method of image retrieval.
+Classification is based on the 29 families and 60 subfamilies proposed by Schwarz and Roy (2019).
+Where subfamily names are absent, "placeholders" consisting of tribe names (if available) or family-name derivatives (-nae*) are employed.
 More detailed collection data and taxonomic treatments can be found in other web sites, such as the Mantodea Species File Online.

 The mantid specimens in MantID were photographed on-site at various museums and universities around the world, using the photomacrography setup pictured above: a Passport portable digital imaging system from Visionary Digital, which includes a Stackshot z-stepper, a Canon 5D II SLR, macro lenses (50mm, 100mm, and MP-E 65mm), and Speedlight 580EX II flash units.
 An associated computer running Canon Utility, Adobe Lightroom, and Zerene Stacker software controlled the image acquisition and stacking process.
 All images were captured over an 18% grey card background for exposure control.
 Images were processed in Adobe Photoshop to fine-tune levels, contrast, exposure, sharpness, and add scale bars (10 mm).

 The high resolution image zooming capabilty in MantID is implemented with OpenSeadragon open-source web viewer and DZI-format images.

 Live habitus images in MantID were taken in the field, mostly by Gavin Svenson with a Canon PowerShot SX10 IS unless otherwise indicated.
 They are displayed as full-res jpgs without zooming capability.